 Business banking refers to business-specific products and services offered by financial institutions, which are designed to help business owners better manage their money.
 It can encompass many different services, including checking and savings accounts, as well as business loans, lines of credit and merchant services.

 Every business owner — regardless of the company’s size — needs a business bank account to keep their personal and professional finances separate.
 A business bank account can be used to pay bills, purchase new assets, set aside money for a rainy day and receive payments from customers.
 In addition, a business bank account can be used to track cash flow for legal and tax purposes.

-The three most common types of business bank accounts include:
+The most common types of business bank accounts include:

 There are hundreds if not thousands of different business accounts out there.
 When choosing an account, factor in: